 I was a bad writer in the initial days of my blogging (I’m still), but I kept learning new things about copywriting, SEO, and content optimization.

-Even today, I follow industry-leading publications, including CopyBlogger, ProBlogger, and try to implement a few hacks myself.
+Even today, I follow industry-leading publications, including CopyBlogger, and ProBlogger, and try to implement a few hacks myself.

-If your blog post is worth reading, then even once is a month is much better than writing daily and people will definitely share it with their peers.
+If your blog post is worth reading, then even once a month is much better than writing daily and people will definitely share it with their peers.

 9. You are not Investing in Yourself

 You must be knowing that Blogging is pure business when you want to make money from your blog.

 And, to achieve great results and positive ROI, you should invest in yourself much more than anything else.